Roxie-32/laravel-notifications/README.md

 ### Set up Controller

-You need to define the logic for making a deposit and sending the  notification after successful deposit in the [controller](https://laravel.com/docs/9.x/controllers).
+It would be best if you defined the logic for making a deposit and sending the notification after a successful deposit in the [controller](https://laravel.com/docs/9.x/controllers).
 To create the controller, run this Artisan command:

 ```bash